Jeevang1-epic/kornia-vlm-poc/README.md

 * *Input Image: [Batch, Channels, Height, Width] -> [1, 3, 512, 512]*
 * Output Embeddings: [Batch, Projection_Dim] -> [1, 128]

+## Project Scope & Future Work
+This PoC serves as the foundational technical validation for a broader Google Summer of Code (GSoC) 2026 proposal.
+Future iterations will expand this architecture to support massive-scale, batched image-text pair processing for true multi-modal training pipelines.